KamikazeSquirrel/baThesis/README.md

 # Bachelor Thesis

-This repository is for my bachelor thesis with title "Contributing the ECMAScript proposal "Module blocks" into Graal.Js".
+This repository is for my bachelor thesis with title "Contributing the ECMAScript proposal "Module blocks" to Graal.Js".

-Current state is first drafts of the theoretical part.
+Current state is first draft of the whole thesis missing serialization.

 ## Reading

-To read the thesis click on MAIN.pdf and it should open your browser.
+To read the thesis click on MAIN.pdf and it should open inside your browser.

 ## Technologies